The 20 Best Poliomyelitis Doctors Near Me in Chicago, IL

 English

-Christina Hynes is a Physiatrist in Chicago, Illinois.
+Christina Hynes is a Physiatrist practicing medicine in Chicago, Illinois.
 Dr. Hynes is rated as an Experienced provider by MediFind in the treatment of Poliomyelitis.
-Her top areas of expertise are Hemiplegia, Stroke, Encephalitis Lethargica, and Poliomyelitis.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Hemiplegia, Stroke, Encephalitis Lethargica, and Poliomyelitis.

 Experienced in Poliomyelitis